luickk/simple-dgps/README.md

 ### Code Range DGPS

 Code Range DGPS takes the difference in pseudo range as correction value, so the basestation compares the difference between the observed pseudo range and actual true pseudo range and takes it as the correction value.
-As with the RTK DGPS the correction values are send for each satellite, which increases the usability dramatically.
+As with the RTK DGPS the correction values are calculated for each satellite, which increases the usability dramatically.
 Another huge advantage is that it does not require any expensive receivers.
-The only requirement for the receiver is that it supports raw data output, that can output Ephemeris and raw pseudo range data.
+The only requirement for the receiver is that it supports raw data output, that can output ephemeris and raw pseudo range data.

 ## Available Correction algorithms

 Most of the GPS receivers already have several correction algorithms applied on there standard output, which mostly because they are relatively easy to calculate and behave linearly.
-Corrected biases are, for example the satellite clock bias such as the receiver's clocks bias, multipath.
-Also ionosphere, troposphere do affect the results.
+Corrected biases are, for example the satellite clock bias such as the receiver's clocks bias.
+Also the ionosphere, troposphere do affect the results.
 Those values/ corrections are known and can be removed relatively easily, if not removed even state of the art receivers would only have an accuracy of a few meters.

 # Technical realisation